-The indoor navigation system provides users with spatial context and turn-by-turn directions inside a building.
-Paired together, these technologies help users find their way around indoor locations.
+Meanwhile, the indoor navigation system provides users with spatial context and turn-by-turn directions inside a building.
+Paired together, these technologies help users find their way around indoor spaces and venues.

 As these location-based services improve, more and more businesses are realizing how indoor navigation can benefit them.
 In this article, we'll take a look at 23 indoor mapping use cases across a variety of industries.

-There’s even more you can do to improve the customer experience.
-You can set up notifications so that they’re triggered when a customer walks into a predetermined zone.
+With indoor positioning systems, you can set up notifications so that they're triggered when a customer walks into a predetermined zone.
 For example, alerts for new movies or discounted tickets could be sent when they pass by their favorite cinema.
 Using indoor positioning for location-based marketing is another way to drive purchases and improve customer loyalty.

 Indoor positioning technology can be beneficial for management as well.
 Location tracking can give you insight into customer journeys.
 You can learn more about how users move throughout the mall, which areas are most crowded, and even how long they spend in different stores – all of which can help with crucial decision-making for your mall, stadium, or other venue.

 Interactive wayfinding solutions enable users to interact with the screen and find the best way to go from one place to another, providing maximum discovery of an indoor space.
 Users can pan, zoom, and rotate the interactive map, click locations to learn more about them, search for directions, and hone in on the information they need.